philstutorials/philstutorials.github.io/CPSC359W.md

 ### Week of January 21st:
 This week we'll practice what you learned in last week's lectures.
 That means we will:

-### October 30th and November 1st:
-On Tuesday we play with our dessert.

 - Practice translating between three different representations of boolean expressions, i.e.,
  > logic (circuit) diagrams <--> algebraic expressions <--> truth tables.